 Jefferson’s Restaurant and Bar offers both indoor and outdoor dining for lunch, dinner, and after-dinner drinks.
 There is a dress code so pack a collared shirt and slacks for your man and a dress for yourself.
 In the summer, my husband and I sat outside for the 4th of July and enjoyed watching the fireworks on the patio.
 For my recent stay, I had the BEST steak tenderloin served with mushrooms and it was simply amazing.
 Perfectly cooked and so tender – it was like buttah!!

 The third restaurant is The Casino.
 Don’t be confused, this is not a gambling establishment like I thought at first.
 A Casino is another name for an indoor activity center which is what it was intended for when it was built.
 Now it’s a golf shop and dining establishment with indoor and outdoor seating.
 It’s a great family place for lunch and dinner and with the fire pit right there, you can get a s’mores kit for the kids to enjoy.

-Everyday at 3 pm, there is high tea served in the Great Hall.
-During their 250 year celebration, we got to try a new cake flavor served with hot or iced tea.
+Every day at 3 pm, there was high tea served in the Great Hall.
+During their 250-year celebration, we got to try a new cake flavor served with hot or iced tea.
 It was lovely to sit on the veranda while eating my cake and sipping my tea.
 I felt so Southern in my rocking chair with the warm summer breeze on my face.

 And don’t even get me started on their dessert offerings.
 Everything was so good!
 As much as I wanted to try everything, I didn’t.
 The Pumpkin Pie with Brown Butter Ice Cream was a seasonal special and it was my favorite dessert of the visit.